-When a MySQL-compatible tenant enables strict mode in the sql_mode parameter (by setting STRICT_TRANS_TABLES or STRICT_ALL_TABLES), the system handles data type conversion failures differently during DML statements (such as INSERT, UPDATE, REPLACE, and DELETE) and SELECT statements.
+When strict mode is enabled for a MySQL tenant by setting the STRICT_TRANS_TABLES or STRICT_ALL_TABLES parameter in the sql_mode parameter, the system handles data type conversion failures differently during DML operations (such as INSERT, UPDATE, REPLACE, and DELETE) and SELECT statements.

 |---|---|---|---|